Stargazer10101/Synfig-macOS-app-bundle-project/README.md

 🔄 Interface/menu improvements for more native macOS support

 ## Overview:
-A repository to showcase my work on the project idea: MacOS app bundle of Synfig for Google Summer of Code 2025
+A repository to showcase my work on the project idea: MacOS app bundle of Synfig

 ## Phases
 The projects will be completed in parts starting with (but not limited to) the following implementations: